shom-fr/woom/docs/start.rst

     ├── ext/          # optional, woom extensions
     │   ├── jinja_filters.py
     │   └── validator_functions.py
-    ├── bin/          # opttional, prepended to $PATH │   └── myscript.py
+    ├── bin/          # opttional, prepended to $PATH in the job script │   └── myscript.py
     └── lib/
-        └── python   # opttional, prepended to $PYTHONPATH └── mylib.py
+        └── python   # opttional, prepended to $PYTHONPATH in the job script └── mylib.py

 You can add more stuff to this directory and access it using the ``{{ workflow_dir }}`` template